Skip to contents

 • Rich UI for people: inputs, tables, plots, and formatted HTML.

 • Portable deployment: the same McpApp can be served to an MCP host, embedded in Shiny, or wrapped as a shinychat tool card.
+In hosts without MCP Apps support, the same tools run as plain text tools.

 • Small cards over giant dashboards: each card has one job and maps cleanly to one tool call.